 If such is the case, the student will be removed from probationary status.

 If, however, the student has not met the departmental standards for satisfactory progress, the student will remain on probation until satisfactory progress is achieved according to the written requirements of the student's graduate committee.
-A graduate student may also be placed in 'unsatisfactory standing' if the student receives more than two LPs or more than one NC, and may be suspended or permanently dismissed from the program by the department faculty or the Graduate Dean.
+A graduate student may also be placed in 'unsatisfactory standing' if the student receives more than two LPs or more than one NC, and may be suspended or permanently dismissed from the program by the department faculty or the Dean of the Guarini School of Graduate and Advanced Studies.
 A student in 'unsatisfactory standing' is not eligible for federal loans or Dartmouth scholarships or fellowships.

 In addition to the grade and probation standards set above, the student is also expected to meet quantitative standards by successfully completing coursework in a timely manner.
 Since there are full-time graduate students (those enrolled for two or more courses per term) and half-time students (those enrolled for only one course per term), the quantitative definition is based upon how many courses the student registers for and completes satisfactorily.
 Full-time graduate students must complete eight of each consecutive 12 courses for which they register; Doctoral students are further expected to meet all program requirements for graduation within a maximum of seven years and Master's program students are required to complete all requirements within a maximum of six years.

 Academic progress (both qualitative and quantitative) is reviewed at the end of the academic year (completion of the spring term) for both full and half-time students and is reported to the Financial Aid Office.
 Students who fail to meet the requirements for "satisfactory progress," will not receive federal loans or Dartmouth scholarships or fellowships.